azrealwang/iwmfdiff/README.md

 ## Introduction
 The procedure of IWMF defending the authentication system is as follows:
 * Step 1: Blur the input image by IWMF.
 Perturbations on adversarial examples are largely removed, yet facial features are partially distorted.
-* Step 2: Further blur the image by Gaussian noise.
-This is essential for better restoration as DDRM is trained using Gaussian noise.
-Note that step 2 can be conducted using DDRM with step 3 together.
-* Step 3: Restore image by DDRM.
+* Step 2: Restore image by DDRM.
 Robustness against both genuine images and adversarial examples raises.
-* Step 4: Verify the pre-processed image by a regular authentication system.
+* Step 3: Verify the pre-processed image by a regular authentication system.
 Note that users do not need to re-enroll due to the defense.

 <img src="figures/pipeline.jpg" alt="pipeline" style="width:500px;"/>